 Some applications are launched automatically after your Mac starts up or reboots.
 As a result, you have multiple apps running and your Mac’s performance will decrease.
-To stop apps from running automatically at Mac login and making your Mac run slowly, follow these steps:
+To stop apps from running automatically at Mac login and causing Big Sur to run slow, follow these steps:

 - Go to Menu → select System Preferences.

 - Click on the Users & Groups category.